pubnub/typescript-ref-app-team-chat/README.md

     npm install
     ```

-1. Run the project in your local environment.
-If you are running the app for the first time, enter your PubNub keys to begin populating sample data.
+1. Start the project.
+You'll be asked to enter your chat app keys from the [PubNub Dashboard](https://dashboard.pubnub.com/).
+Note that Objects should be enabled and a region should be selected on the key.

     ```bash
     npm start